eneam/mboxviewer/README.txt

 Changes
 ---

+v 1.0.3.11

+ - To improve mboxview, please post reviews on what works, what doesn't, create bug tickets and enhancment requests;
+ - Added capability to customize the HTML/PDF mail header output;
+ - Fixed incorrect header field text in HTML/PDF showing up occasionally;
+ - Added HTML2PDF-single-chrome-canary.cmd, HTML2PDF-all-chrome-canary.cmd and HTML2PDF-group-chrome-canary.cmd scripts to remove header and footer in PDF;
+ - Updated User Manual to describe new and updated features;

 v 1.0.3.10

  - To improve mboxview, please post reviews on what works, what doesn't, create bug tickets and enhancment requests;